 Common Maritime Injuries

 Injuries caused by maritime accidents can vary and will depend upon the severity of the accident.
-Some of the most common injuries include:
+Some of the most common injuries our offshore injury lawyers see are:

 In some cases, head injuries can cause serious damage to the brain.
 Some head injuries include concussions, hemorrhaging, and cognitive issues.